Married... with Children: Reunions

-2026 reunion
+2026 live reunions

 On October 28, 2025, it was announced that Ed O'Neill, Katey Sagal, Christina Applegate, and David Faustino would reunite live on stage for An Evening with The Bundys: The Married with Children Cast Reunion at the Wiltern Theatre in Los Angeles on January 28, 2026.
 A portion of the ticket sales will go to the multiple sclerosis organization Race to Erase MS.

+Another live reunion is set to take place on May 9, 2026, at the Orpheum Theatre in Los Angeles as part of the Netflix Is a Joke Festival.

-Animated revival
+Scrapped animated revival

 On May 13, 2022, Deadline reported that an animated revival of the series was currently in the works with the original cast attached to return.
 It was further revealed that Sony Pictures Television had been working on the animated series for over a year and waited until they had closed deals with the cast before presenting it to networks and streamers.
 It was felt that an animated revival worked best due to the original cast's busy schedule.
 Applegate confirmed in a 2023 Vanity Fair interview that she, O'Neill, Sagal, and Faustino remained attached to the revival and were just waiting.

 A sample clip of the animated series leaked onto the internet on May 14, 2024, along with a synopsis and presentation web site.

 After a string of misfortunes, the Bundys move to the cheapest home in Dumpwater, FL – a small house with a sinkhole front yard.
 As they get to know their Latin neighbors, war with HOA snobs, & yuck it up at their community pool, Al is desperate to be a big shot but continually gets fleeced in Florida – where the weather is sunny, but the people are shady.
 Adapted from the series Married... with Children.